Hawk3388/Quizle/README.md

 # Quizle

 Quizle is an infinite quiz game powered by the Google Gemini API.
 It generates unique, increasingly difficult multiple-choice questions across a wide range of topics.
-Your scores are tracked in a tier list leaderboard.
+Scores are tracked in a leaderboard.

 ## Features